Unreal-UX/UE/README.md

 If you want to automate syncronizing your fork with the main UnrealEngine repo you can use the [included github action to do so](.github/workflows/UE4-Mirror-Release.yml)
 - You will need to add your [Personal Access Token](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token) to [GitHub Secrets](https://docs.github.com/en/actions/reference/encrypted-secrets#creating-encrypted-secrets-for-a-repository) named PAT.
 This token needs to have access to your UnrealEngine fork, and the main [UnrealEngine](https://github.com/epicgames/unrealengine) repo.

+# Git LFS
+_Work in progress_ : This repo should enable [Git LFS](https://stefanperales.com/blog/unreal-engine-4-and-git-lfs/#setting-up-git-lfs-in-a-ue4-project) by default.
+This is a recient change and I'm still determining if Git LFS and Git Submodule play well together.